MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **StartSpeechCaptureDurationInMs** – This is the time taken in milliseconds to start speech capture.

-- **StartSpeechServiceDurationInMs** – This is an array of time taken to start speech session every time there is a reconnect, including first start speech session duration also.
+- **StartSpeechServiceDurationInMs** – This is an array of time taken to start speech session every time there's a reconnect, including first start speech session duration also.

 - **TotalMessageCount** – This is the total number of audio messages sent to the service.